Pass Plus is a scheme that was set up to help new drivers be safer.

-In August 2010 the Driving Standards Agency removed claims from it’s website that Pass Plus reduces the chances of a new driver being involved in an accident.
+In August 2010 the Driving Standards Agency (the previous name for the DVSA) removed claims from its website that Pass Plus reduces the chances of a new driver being involved in an accident.
 The majority of insurers no longer give discounts for Pass Plus but it is still worth considering as it will help you become a safer driver.

 Although you may no longer get big discounts when you insure a car, it could still save you money because the skills you learn will help you reduce the chances of being in an accident.